Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - Any other space suitable for fairies and gnomes to find a home.

-We made our faerie garden for my daughter to play with and enjoy.
-If you look closely, you can see a bit of dirt on each of the fairies, wizards, and other figurines.
-My daughter loves to move them around and chit-chat with them as she plays.
-And I can often hear her joyful laughter ringing out through the backyard.
+- We made our faerie garden for my daughter to play with and enjoy.
+If you look closely, you can see a bit of dirt on the fairies, wizards, and other figurines because my daughter loves to move them around and chat with them as she plays.
+And I often hear her joyful laughter ringing out through the backyard.

-Your plant choices will also depend on the location of your mini garden, the climate, and your purpose or theme.
-For example, succulents are an excellent choice for those that live in the desert.
-While a patio makes a great place for a container fairy garden.
+- Your plant choices will also depend on the location of your mini garden, the climate, and your purpose or theme.
+For example, succulents are an excellent choice for desert dwellers, and a patio makes a great place for a container fairy garden.

-Start with a few plants and items that will work in your available space.
-Purchase fairy garden materials and accessories or make homemade crafts and miniatures.
-We made a cute little fairy village in our garden with these homemade fairy garden homes.
+- Purchase fairy garden materials and accessories, or make homemade crafts and miniatures.
+My daughter and I made a cute little fairy village with homemade fairy garden homes in our garden.
 Choose features and elements that make your heart sing.

-Why?
-Dirt is dead while the soil is alive.
-Dark soil is rich with nutrients, while light-colored de-mineralized ground soil has nothing to give a plant to help it survive.
-And, if you make compost at home, mix some with your potting soil to create a rich and healthy mini garden.
+It’s best to use organic potting soil for fairy gardens because dirt is dead, while the soil is rich and alive with healthy microbes.
+Dark soil is rich with nutrients, while light-colored, de-mineralized ground soil has nothing to give a plant to help it survive.
+If you make compost at home, mix some into your potting soil to create a rich and healthy mini garden.

 While potting soil has everything a plant needs to stay alive and grow into a healthy plant, not every plant likes the same type of soil.
 So, be sure to ask the staff at your local nursery which potting soil is best for the plants you purchase for your fairy garden.